stgeorgeshurstville/bulletin/_docs/sermon.md

 [comment]: "sermon outline content"

 [comment]: ------------------------------------------------------------------------------------
+## Discussion:

 ## Bible Reading
+When do you pray?

+What do you pray for?

+Why do you pray?

 ### Prayer
 Dear God, thank you for letting us know you.
 Please help us learn from your word.
 Help us to serve and praise you.
 Amen!